Logarithmically larger deletion codes of all distances: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main}}

-In this section we prove Theorem~\ref{thm:main} in two steps: We reduce the problem to counting triangles in the $k$-deletion graph $\Gamma_{n,k}$, and then we approximate this triangle count.
-Observe that $D(n,k)$ is by definition the independence number of $\Gamma_{n,k}$.
-We need the following standard lemma of Bollob\'as, which states that graphs with few triangles have large independence numbers.
-This lemma is a generalization of a result of Ajtai, Koml\'os, and Szemer\'edi~\cite{AjKoSz} on triangle-free graphs.
+In this section we prove Theorem~\ref{thm:main} in two steps: We reduce the problem to counting triangles in the $k$-deletion graph $\Gamma_{n,k,\alpha}$, and then we approximate this triangle count.
+Observe that $D_\alpha(n,k)$ is by definition the independence number of $\Gamma_{n,k,\alpha}$.
+We need the following standard lemma of Ajtai, Koml\'os, and Szemer\'edi~\cite{AjKoSz} on independence numbers of graphs with few triangles.
 See also Shearer~\cite{Sh} for a simpler argument and \cite[pp. 336-337]{AS} for a very short proof.
 This line of work has led to several important developments in extremal graph theory and Ramsey theory.